At the open: TSX opens higher as CIBC reports

-Canada’s main stock index rose on Thursday after strong quarterly results from Canadian Imperial Bank of Commerce helped boost shares in the financial sector.
+Canada’s main stock index opened higher on Thursday after strong quarterly results from Canadian Imperial Bank of Commerce helped boost shares in the financial sector.

 The Toronto Stock Exchange’s S&P/TSX composite index was up 16.05 points, or 0.11 per cent, at 15,079.21 shortly after the open.